 You're wondering why it matters, since we drink raw milk.
 The answer is because we sometimes run out of our raw milk each week and need some store-bought milk to hold us over a day or two until we get more from the farm.
 (And I also need store-bought milk to give to my day care kids.)
 OH, and some who think whole milk is too thick, really like this whole milk.

 I'll list them in order of the healthiest milk to the least healthy milk.

-***I won't add raw milk or low fat milk to this list (the ones below are pasteurized options), but just know that raw milk is the healthiest choice and low-fat milks are the least healthy as explained above – only buy whole milk!
+***I won't add raw milk or low fat milk to this list (the ones below are pasteurized options), but just know that raw milk is the healthiest choice (if it's from a farmer you trust who raises the cows well) and low-fat milks are the least healthy as explained above – only buy whole milk!
 Also, remember local is always best, and NEVER buy ultra-pasteurized anything.
 To find information about the milk you're thinking about buying, you'll probably need to go to their website and/or call the company, I've done this often.